 Contraindications and Precautions for COVID-19 Vaccine

-Contraindications for COVID-19 vaccines are
+Contraindications for COVID-19 vaccines are the following:

-• Severe allergic reaction to a vaccine component
+Severe allergic reaction to a vaccine component

-Precautions for COVID-19 vaccines are
+Precautions for COVID-19 vaccines include the following:

-• Acute anaphylactic reaction immediately after a dose
+Acute anaphylactic reaction immediately after a dose

-• Immunocompromise, including due to immunosuppressant therapy
+Immunocompromise, including due to immunosuppressant therapy

-Appropriate medical treatment to manage immediate allergic reactions must be immediately available in the event an acute anaphylactic reaction occurs after any COVID-19 vaccine is given.
+Appropriate medical treatment to manage immediate allergic reactions must be immediately available in the event an acute anaphylactic reaction occurs after any COVID-19 vaccine is administered.
 COVID-19 vaccine recipients should be monitored for immediate adverse reactions.

 Immunocompromised people, including those receiving immunosuppressant therapy, may have a diminished immune response to these vaccines.
+(See also CDC: Interim Clinical Considerations for Use of COVID-19 Vaccines in the United States.)

 Dose and Administration of COVID-19 Vaccine